stephengold/Minie/README.md

         boolean doublePrecision = NativeLibrary.isDoublePrecision();

-You can also test whether it was built for debugging (with assertions enabled and debug information generated):
+You can also test whether it was built for debugging (with assertions enabled, symbols not stripped, and debug information generated):

         boolean debug = NativeLibrary.isDebug();